-A data mining expert witness typically has extensive experience and possesses a background in software engineering, big data, machine learning, digital forensics, computer science, software, data science, and/or have specialized knowledge in data mining.
+Data mining expert witness candidates typically have extensive experience and a background in software engineering, big data, machine learning, digital forensics, computer science, software, data science, and/or have specialized knowledge in data mining.

 Please Note: All Cahn Litigation expert witness searches are customized to attorneys' precise specifications and preferences.
 Attorneys are encouraged to discuss search parameters with a Cahn search specialist.

 The below expert witness bios represent a small fraction of those Data Mining experts known by Cahn Litigation Services.
-These bios are provided to give attorneys a sense of the Data Mining landscape.
+These bios are provided to give lawyers a sense of the Data Mining landscape.

 This expert holds a Ph.D. in Information Studies.
 This expert has a very deep understanding of search and IR systems.
 This expert has extensive prior litigation experience as a testifier and written over a dozen (non)-infringement reports, including some for search engine companies.